SHOW ME (5:46)

 When you right click over file within the file pane, a number of file options appear.

-If you use this options to rename, move, or delete a file, any links to that file will not be updated.
+If you use these options to rename, move, or delete a file, any links to that file will not be updated.
+Limited administrators can only delete files or folders that they have added themselves.

 These options are described below.